 Guinea-Bissau Country Report

 Guinea-Bissau has attracted higher levels of foreign investment and development pledges since 2014, mainly in offshore oil and gas exploration, mining, fishing, and the cashew nut industry.
 It has also set up a one-stop shop for foreign investors.
 Despite this, inefficient bureaucracy and protracted political instability have marred these prospects.
-Public sector strike action has surged, with unpaid salaries the main complaint, and the private sector has also been affected by demands for wage increases.
+Public-sector strike action has surged, with unpaid salaries being the main complaint, and the private sector has also been affected by demands for wage increases.
 The infiltration of cocaine traffickers has served to raise corruption risks in state institutions.

-The domestic terrorism threat remains low despite the arrest of two men suspected of links to Al-Qaeda in the Islamic Maghreb (AQIM) in Bissau in March 2016.
+The domestic terrorism threat remains low despite the arrest of two men suspected of links to Al-Qaeda in the Islamic Maghreb (AQIM) in Bissau in 2016 and 2019.
 Organised crime and drug trafficking by high-ranking army elements constitute the main threats, posing a high threat to security and to regime stability.
-Reports of links between Guinea-Bissau and the AQIM, MUJAO, and Ansar al-Din terrorist groups have been generally unfounded and correspond more to a European security agenda than realities on the ground, although Guinea-Bissau presents suitable conditions to function as a safe-haven and operational centre for transnational terrorism.
+There are reports of links between militant groups in Guinea-Bissau and the AQIM, MUJAO, and Ansar al-Din terrorist group; recurrent political instability in Guinea-Bissau presents suitable conditions for a safe haven and operational centre for transnational terrorism.

 War risks are likely to increase if ECOWAS decides to conduct a phased withdrawal of the ECOMIB peacekeeping troops.
 The ECOMIB peacekeeping mission was extended to 30 September 2019 in tandem with the deadline given by ECOWAS to national authorities to implement the provisions of the Conakry Agreement.
 Army factions implicated in drug trafficking are also likely to resist the planned five-year, USD270-million security-sector reform that would reduce the military's size, influence, and therefore ability to control the lucrative cocaine trade.
 Moreover, any effective security-sector reform will be highly contingent on ending political instability and the election of a new government.

 Vaccinations required to enter the country